BayAreaMetro/MTCDataModel/Project-Documentation/mdm/policy-mdm/regional-general-plan.md

 [Click Here to View the Inventory](https://mtc.data.socrata.com/dataset/Regional_General_Plan_Zoning_Document_Inventory/akeh-uvij).

 Currently this view is private and for internal agency viewers exclusively and Requires Socrata Login Credentials to view.
-Contact a DataViz Team Member Should you require access to this inventory list.
+Contact a DataViz Team Member should you require access to this inventory list.
 This list is also available to authenticated users of the BASIS System (Will be enabled soon).

 [Data Lens - Read Only](https://mtc.data.socrata.com/view/dwzg-k3ei)